learn-co-students/js-object-methods-lab-cb-gh-000/README.md

 + `veto` - returns NO!

-+ `passBill` - returns "you can do that!"
++ `passBill` - returns "You can do that!"

 + `doCharity` - returns "I like to help people"

-+ `conductPressInterview` - "I am proud to be an american"
++ `conductPressInterview` - "I am proud to be an American."

 + `sayHi` - return "Hi, my name is <name>, I am from <homestate>.
 I represent <politcalParty> and am from <homeState>."

 Then create the following presidents: George Washington, Abraham Lincoln, Richard Nixon, and Jimmy Carter.

+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/js-object-methods-lab'>Object Methods in JS Lab</a> on Learn.co and start learning to code for free.</p>